Towards Interpretable Deep Neural Networks for Tabular Data: Experiments

 \section{Experiments}

-\textbf{Datasets and Evaluation Metrics.} We evaluate on two benchmark datasets for structured data, Adult (\dsadult)~\citep{Vanschoren_2013_OpenML} and Churn Modelling (\dschurn)\footnote{https://www.kaggle.com/datasets/shrutimechlearn/churn-modelling}.
-For \dsadult, we only used the numerical features resulting in 6 features describing approx. 50k instances. \dschurn contains 14 features and 10k instances.
+\textbf{Datasets and Evaluation Metrics.} We evaluate on two benchmark datasets for structured data, Adult (\dsadult)~\citep{Vanschoren_2013_OpenML} and Churn Modelling (\dschurn)\footnote{https://www.kaggle.com/datasets/shrutimechlearn/churn-modelling}. \dsadult contains 15 features describing approx. 50k instances. \dschurn contains 14 features and 10k instances.
 In both cases, the task is binary classification.
 For evaluation, we use 5-fold-cross-validation.
 The training/validation/test proportion of the datasets for each split are 65\%/15\%/20\%.
 We report accuracy and macro F1 on the test set, averaged across all folds.

-\textbf{Models and Parameters.} We used neural architecture search for the MLP and SAE components of \modelname.
-The base MLP on \dsadult has 3 layers with (97, 30, 7) neurons, the SAE $3\times 7= 21$ (R=3) neurons in the hidden layer.
-For \dschurn, the base MLP has 2 layers with (63, 24) neurons, the SAE $2 \times 24 = 48$ (R=2) neurons in the hidden layer.
+\textbf{Models and Parameters.} We manually define the neural architecture for the MLP and SAE components of \modelname.
+The base MLP has 3 layers with (100, 64, 32) neurons, the SAE $2\times 32= 64$ (R=2) neurons in the hidden layer.
 See Appendix~\ref{appendix:impl_details:paramter_settings} for details on all hyperparameters.

 \textbf{Representation Semantics.} To assign human-understandable semantics to the dictionary features, we employ Skope-rules\footnote{https://github.com/scikit-learn-contrib/skope-rules.
 Accessed July 2025}.
-For each dictionary feature $f_j$, we retrieve a set $T_j$ of instances for which the activation of neuron $j$ is above the threshold $t=0.9$.
+For each dictionary feature $f_j$, we retrieve a set $T_j$ of instances for which the activation of neuron $j$ is above the threshold $t=0.75$.
 We assign $label = 1$ to instances in $T_j$ and $label = 0$ to the remaining instances.
 The Skope-rules classifier learns a set of decision rules describing instances of the positive class.
+We set the precision hyperparameter of Skope-rules to 1 and keep the rest of the hyperparameter to the default settings.
 For each $T_j$, we keep the rule with the highest coverage (recall).